Mach-O: File layout

+Header

+For big-endian binaries (as in, the architecture uses big endian), magic number for 32-bit code is 0xfeedface while the magic number for 64-bit architectures is 0xfeedfacf.
+For little-endian binaries, it will be 0xcefaedfe for 32-bit and 0xcffaedfe for 64-bit.
+These latter two are just the former but with inverted endianness.

 The reserved value is only present in 64-bit Mach-O files.
 It is reserved for future use or extension of the 64-bit header.

 The CPU type indicates the instruction set architecture for the code.
 If the file is for the 64-bit version of the instruction set architecture, the CPU type value has the 0x01000000 bit set.

 The CPU type values are as follows:

 Each CPU type has a set of CPU subtype values, indicating a particular model of that CPU type for which the code is intended.
 Newer models of a CPU type may support instructions, or other features, not supported by older CPU models, so that code compiled or written for a newer model might contain instructions that are illegal instructions on an older model, causing that code to trap or otherwise fail to operate correctly when run on an older model.
 Code intended for an older model will run on newer models without problems.

 If the CPU type is ARM then the subtypes are as follows:

 If the CPU type is x86 then the subtypes are as follows:

 After the subtype value is the file type value.

 After the file type value is the number of load commands and the total number of bytes the load commands are after the Mach-O header, then a 32-bit flag with the following possible settings.

 Multiple binary digits can be set to one in the flags to identify any information or settings that apply to the binary.

-Now the load commands are read as we have reached the end of the Mach-O header.
+Now the load commands are read as one has reached the end of the Mach-O header.